MisterSchmitz/Menu-App/README.md

 ```

 ### How do I run the application?
+1. Make sure you have Python 2.7 installed, along with all the required libraries.
-1. Run app.py.
+2. Run app.py.
 This will host the application on a local server.
-2. Open web browser, and navigate to localhost:5000/
+3. Open web browser, and navigate to localhost:5000/
-3. Play around in the app!
+4. Play around in the app!

 ### Application Features
 * JSON and XML API endpoints provide read access to the restaurants and menu items in the database.